gewv-tu-dresden/timeseries-migrations/README.md

-# Migration Script for the Timeseries DB
+# Migration scripts for the Timeseries DB

 We collect different python scripts here to move timeseries from different data sources to the Timeseries DB.